How Would you Treat the Uninvited Guest?

 If you go to a home while they are eating and you sit there and watch them eating that can be most awkward.

-Some people don't mind the uninvited guests but always put yourself in that situation, look at it in both ways and decide for yourself.
+Some people don't mind the uninvited guests but always put you in that situation, look at it in both ways and decide for yourself.

 You could tell them you could have called first, so next time they get the hint and would call first rather than to stop by unannounced.